ShawnTheBeachy/Papyrus/README.md

 ### NavPoint

-Properties and methods in the `Metadata` class.
+Properties and methods in the `NavPoint` class.

 #### Properties